Our team below and our army of volunteers all have one aim in mind, to help our members live a good life and enjoy the opportunities that we offer!

 “My passion is seeing other people achieve and succeed.
 I feel it is important to have a creative mind and make these things accessible to all.
 I also enjoy the horticulture and growing aspects of My Life Standish and have real vision for this in the future!”

-Jodie Crompton, Manager, Day Opportunities, Leigh
+Jodie Crompton, Manager, My Life Opportunities, Leigh

 After taking part in My Life’s Pathways to Employment course in 2016, Jodie was immediately inspired to become part of the My Life team.